configcat-labs/feature-flags-in-java-sample/README.md

 ### Running the app

 - Clone the repository
-- Replace the SDK key with your own key from the ConfigCat dashboard
+- Replace the SDK key in Main.java with your own key from the ConfigCat dashboard
 - Run the application

 ## Learn more

 - [Java Documentation](https://docs.oracle.com/en/java/)
 - [ConfgiCat Java SDK Documentation](https://configcat.com/docs/sdk-reference/java/)
-  Useful links to technical resources.

 [**ConfigCat**](https://configcat.com) also supports many other frameworks and languages.
 Check out the full list of supported SDKs [here](https://configcat.com/docs/sdk-reference/overview/).